-While this list is by no means exhaustive, being aware of these changes can help as early warning signs. if you believe you are witnessing an instance of abuse or neglect, contact our firm now to learn more about protecting their legal rights.
+While this list is by no means exhaustive, being aware of these changes can help you catch the early warning signs.
+If you believe you are witnessing an instance of abuse or neglect, contact our firm now to learn more about protecting their legal rights.

 Types of Nursing Home Abuse

 Nursing home abuse can take a number of forms and our firm actively investigates the following: